History of the Wobbly

 On the celebrated opening night, the first steaks were sizzled by Chef Thomas Harris and the rickety, rustic walls shook to the rock and roll sounds of the Run-a-Rounds and the Wobbly Barn’s tradition began.
 Three years later, Bob “Tuna” Evans walked through the Wobbly door for the first time, originally hired as a bartender (considered the worst bartender Killington has ever seen before or since), turned out to be the most influential person in the Wobbly Barn’s history.

 Hired as the General Manager in 1980, Evans was known as a tireless promoter and extremely detailed orientated, which made the Wobbly Barn the number one après spot in Killington for the last 47 years.
 Gruff, tough and downright stubborn, Evans did what "just made sense".
-After retiring in January 1998, Bob still stops by from time to time to make sure that "his" building is running up to standard and to advise as well as harass the current staff.
+After retiring in January 1998, until his passing in 2013, Bob still stopped by from time to time to make sure that "his" building was running up to standard and to advise as well as harass the current staff.